 How will your remote workforce communicate with leaders and team members?
 As long as you can equip your team with the right tools, creating an environment where collaboration can thrive is easy.
 Remote teams need tools that can help them communicate easily and effectively.

-For instance, investing in cloud faxing solutions will make it easier for employees to share documents within the team.
+According to GoogleOnlineFax.com, investing in cloud faxing solutions, investing in cloud faxing solutions will make it easier for employees to share documents within the team.
 Employees can also sign documents digitally, and even store necessary documents and forms online.
 If your remote workers are new to cloud faxing, they can learn more on eFax services that make document sharing easier.

 This is only the tip of the iceberg when it comes to the kind of tools you should invest in for better communication.
 Presentations are also an important part of remote business communications today.
 Click here for some visually engaging PowerPoint templates to create impactful remote presentations to communicate even more effectively with your employees.
 Other popular tools include video conferencing apps, CRM software, project management tools, and secure group messaging apps.
 If you have a communication need, there is a tool available online that can fulfill it.